nyarkus/TCPLib/documentation/DataPackageDispatcher.md

     }
 }
 ```
-In our case, we could do without it, but in the future, I want to show a convenient feature when working with DPDispatcher.
+In our case, we could do without it, but in the future, I want to show a convenient feature when working with `DPDispatcher`.

-To work with DPDispatcher, we need to create our own class for the client:
+To work with `DPDispatcher`, we need to create our own class for the client:
 ```csharp
 using System.Text;
 using TCPLib.Classes;